Employee Travel Expense and Reimbursement

 - KCTCS will only reimburse for most economical forms of travel, regardless of the amount submitted for reimbursement.

-- Exceptions to this or any other procedure must have written approval from the KCTCS System Director of Business Services.
+- Exceptions to this or any other procedure must have written approval from the KCTCS Assistant Vice President of Business Services/COO.

 - Requests should include sufficient information and justification for KCTCS Business

-- See Business Procedure 5.1.16-P (Direct Billing or Procurement Card Purchase of Accommodations or Meals).
+- See Administrative Procedure 5.1.16-P (Direct Billing or Procurement Card Purchase of Accommodations or Meals).

-- Requests must go through the KCTCS System Director of Business Services office.
+- Requests must go through the KCTCS Assistant Vice President of Business Services/COO.

 - Example: Rental car.

-- Must attach approval from college president/KCTCS System Director of Business Services.
+- Must attach approval from college president/KCTCS Assistant Vice President of Business Services/COO.

 - Example: Moving expenses and travel related to moving.

-- Refer to Business Procedure 5.8.2-P (Moving and Temporary Assignment Expense Reimbursement).
+- Refer to Administrative Procedure 5.8.2-P (Moving and Temporary Assignment Expense Reimbursement).

-- KCTCS System Director of Business Services must approve.
+- KCTCS Assistant Vice President of Business Services/COO must approve.

 Additional KCTCS International travel abroad requirements: